1983 Beirut barracks bombings: American and French response

 The USS New Jersey had arrived and taken up station off Beirut on September 25, 1983.
 Special Representative in the Middle East Robert McFarlane's team had requested New Jersey after the August 29th Druze mortar attack that killed two marines.
 After the October 23rd bombing, on November 28, the U.S. government announced that the New Jersey would remain stationed off Beirut although her crew would be rotated.
-It was not until December 14 that New Jersey finally joined the fray and fired 11 projectiles from her 16-inch guns at hostile targets near Beirut.
+On December 14, New Jersey fired 11 projectiles from her 16-inch guns at hostile targets near Beirut.
 "This was the first time 16-inch shells were fired for effect anywhere in the world since the New Jersey ended her time on the gunline in Vietnam in 1969."
 Also in December 1983, U.S. aircraft from the USS John F. Kennedy and USS Independence battle groups attacked Syrian targets in Lebanon, but this was ostensibly in response to Syrian missile attacks on American warplanes.

 In the meantime, the attack boosted the prestige and growth of the Shi'ite organization Hezbollah.
 Hezbollah officially denied any involvement in the attacks, but was seen by many Lebanese as involved nonetheless as it praised the "two martyr mujahideen" who "set out to inflict upon the U.S. Administration an utter defeat, not experienced since Vietnam."
 Hezbollah was now seen by many as "the spearhead of the sacred Muslim struggle against foreign occupation".